w-e-ll/scrapy-web-spyder/README.md

 # Amazon-Books-Crawler

-Amazon-Books-Crawler is a python web crawler developed with Scrapy framework.
+Amazon-Books-Crawler is a Python Scrapy Web Spyder developed with Scrapy framework.
-For now, it has only one spider, for crawling the search results from amazon.com.
+For now, it has only one spider, it scrapes python books from  https://amazon.com search results.
-This crawler extracts the book title, description, paperback_price, author, star_rate, reviews, img_url, img_path and stores them in a sqlite3 database and JSON/CSV file.
+This spyder extracts book title, description, paperback_price, author, star_rate, reviews, img_url, img_path and stores results in a sqlite3 database.
+Also, data could be stored to a JSON or CSV file with a simple command -- scrapy crawl amazon - file.json.
 To read logs after crawling, read file named log.txt in main directory.

+## Dependencies

 - Python3
 - Scrapy